 - Material type: Flashing tape typically comes in three types: acrylic tape (G Tape), butyl, and bitumen.
 Bitumen, made from petroleum and asphalt, will dry out over time.
 Butyl-based tape is superior to asphalt adhesive (like Grace Vycor) because it creates a tighter seal, has less high-temperature oozing, endures less stain, and is stickier.
-Butyl rubber tape also has many advantages over the acrylic-based tape.
+Butyl rubber tape also has many advantages over acrylic-based tape.
 High-quality butyl tape, such as Trex Protect, is more rubbery than acrylic-based tape, allowing it to flow better around deck screws and fastener, as well as covering galvanized metal joist hangers.

 - Easy Install: Any contractor or DIY homeowner will tell you to buy a butyl tape that is easy to install and requires little trimming.
 A self-adhesive butyl tape that lies directly on the boards requires minimum cuts with little overlap.

-- Quality: When applying flashing tape to your bearers and floor joists, you want to be sure to purchase a tape that is not too thin and not too thick.
+- Quality: When applying flashing tape to your beams and floor joists, you want to be sure to purchase a tape that is not too thin and not too thick.
 With thin tape, you risk the long-term durability of the tape.
 A thick tape can be difficult to install.
 You want a tape that will last as long as your beams and joists.
 Trex Protect is available in two widths 1-5/8″ (4.12cm) for joists and 3-1/8″ (79.4 mm) for beams, and 11″ (279.4 mm) for rim joists.

 Trex Protect comes with a 20-year warranty, so it lasts as long as the decking it supports.
 Acrylic tape comes with only a 300-day warranty.